 VETERANS AFFAIRS CHAIRMAN: Section 22.
 Shall: Serve to provide information and advice for members of the Order who currently serve, or who have served, in the United States military.
 The chairman shall focus primarily in areas pertaining to Veteran’s benefits, advocacy, and the development and maintenance of a historical record of Hibernians that have served.
 The individual appointed to this position shall be an honorably discharged veteran of the United States Armed Forces or an active duty member of the United States Armed Forces.

-US Department of Veterans Affairs – Key Links:
+United States Department of Veterans Affairs – Key Benefits and Services Links:

 - VA Facilities: https://www.va.gov/directory/guide/home.asp

 - VA Pension for Wartime Veterans: https://www.benefits.va.gov/pension/

 - VA Burial Benefits: https://www.cem.va.gov/cem/burial_benefits/index.asp